Memorare

 Memorare ("Remember, O Most Gracious Virgin Mary") is a Catholic prayer seeking the intercession of the Blessed Virgin Mary.
-It first appears as part of a longer 15th-century prayer, "Ad sanctitatis tuae pedes, dulcissima Virgo Maria."
+It first appeared as part of a longer 15th-century prayer, Ad sanctitatis tuae pedes, dulcissima Virgo Maria.
 Memorare, from the Latin "Remember," is frequently misattributed to the 12th-century Cistercian monk Saint Bernard of Clairvaux, apparently due to confusion with its 17th-century popularizer, Father Claude Bernard, who stated that he learned it from his own father.

 Modern version

 The modern version is taken from that indulgenced by Pope Pius IX in 1846, Raccolta, #339 (S. C. Ind., Dec.
 11, 1846; S. P. Ap., Sept.
 8, 1935) Encr.
 Ind. #32: